MikeSchober/hypersonic-airport-analyzer/readme.md

 * airport closure timeframes
 * analysis of both METAR and TAF data

 This is my first notable JavaScript project.
-All the data processing and calculation logic is written in JavaScript (no external libraries or frameworks) and it uses a text file database on a node server for static airport data.
+All of the data processing and calculation logic is written in JavaScript (no external libraries or frameworks) and it uses a text file database on a node server for static airport data.

 ## Screenshot
 ![output screenshot](Screenshots/updated shots/OUTPUT1UPDATE.jpg)